yolosec/deadcodeBlog/_posts/2016-08-03-Blind-Java-Deserialization-Commons-Gadgets.markdown

 * Connecting with the socket

-There are more interesting methods returning boolean that can be used to leak something useful (e.g., `canRead`, `canWrite`, string methods).
+There are more interesting methods returning boolean that can be used to leak something useful (e.g., `canRead`, `canWrite`, String methods).

 ### String reading {#strings}
-Transformers cannot be used in such a way result of the computation (i.e., file read to string) is a parameter of the method.
+Transformers cannot be used in such a way the result of the computation (i.e., a file read to string) is a parameter of the method.
-Thus it is not possible to read file into string and send the whole string over a socket.
+Thus it is not possible to read a file into string and send the whole string over a socket.

-We can call only methods on the result.
-If it is a string we can do:
+We can only call methods on the result.
+If it is a string, we can do:

-* `string.isEmpty()` predicate to test if string is empty.
+* `string.isEmpty()` predicate to test if the string is empty.
 * `string.contains(staticString)`
 * `string.startsWith(staticString)`
 * `string.endsWith(staticString)`
 * `string.equals(staticString)`
 * `string.equalsIgnoreCase(staticString)`
 * `string.substring(0, x)` for getting portion of the string or checking the string length.
 IndexOutOfBoundsException is thrown.
-* `string.substring(0, x).matches("[a-j]")` predicate for binary searching the x-th character.
+* `string.substring(x-1, x).matches("[a-j]")` predicate for binary searching the x-th character.

-The last one is quite important gadget.
-With this we can basically read all the strings but for that we would need a tool that does the search on the fly - generates payloads and processes the results.
+The last one is a quite important gadget.
+With this, we can basically read all the strings but for that, we would need a tool that does the search on the fly - generates payloads and processes the results.

 ### File reading {#fileread}
 The following gadget reads the whole file into a string using a trick with _Scanner_: